Patrick Star

-An overweight pink starfish, Patrick lives underneath a rock in the underwater city of Bikini Bottom, right next door to Squidward Tentacles' moai.
-His most significant character traits are his laziness and low intelligence, although he occasionally shows that he is smarter than he seems.
-His ignorance often gets him and his best friend, SpongeBob SquarePants, into trouble.
+An overweight coral-pink starfish, Patrick lives under a rock in the underwater city of Bikini Bottom, and is the best friend of SpongeBob SquarePants.
+His most significant character traits are his laziness and low intelligence, although he occasionally shows surprising intelligence.
 Patrick is unemployed and a self-proclaimed expert in the "art of doing nothing".

 The character has received positive reactions from critics and fans alike.
 Patrick has been included in various SpongeBob SquarePants-related merchandise, including trading cards, video games, plush toys, and comic books.
-He is also a leading character in the three films based on the franchise.
+He is also a leading character in the three films and stage musical based on the franchise.